gnosispay/account-kit/README.md

 ## <a name="account-query">Account Query</a>

 Creates a multicall payload that collects all data required to assess if a given GnosisPay account passes integrity requirements.
+It also computed the accrued available allowance granted to spender.

 ```js
 import {